10 Under-the-Radar Beaches in the U.S.

 Where: South Carolina

 Where to Stay: Folly Beach is home to larger hotels and small inns and villas.
-To be in the center of the action, book a room at Tides Folly Beach Hotel.
-For quaint rooms and secluded accommodations, consider staying at Beachside Bed and Breakfast.
+To be in the center of the action, book a room at Tides Folly Beach.
+For quaint rooms and secluded accommodations, consider staying at Beachside Boutique Inn.

 Insider Tip: Parking is something of an art in Folly Beach.
 Small parking lots next to the beach cost $1 per hour from 10 a.m. to 5 p.m., providing easy access to the water.
 Street parking is free, but make sure all four wheels are parked on the grass to avoid a ticket.

 Where to Stay: Visitors can pitch a tent and camp at Second Beach, but a permit is required ahead of time.
 Lodging is also available at La Push, a tiny coastal village close to the beach.
-Quileute Oceanside Resort offers 33 oceanfront cabins and rooms decorated in an authentic Native American motif.
+Quileute Oceanside Resort offers thirty-three oceanfront cabins decorated in an authentic Native American motif.

 Insider Tip: Travel offshore to explore Quillayute Needles.
 The area features battered islets and picturesque sea stacks, and visitors can get an up-close look at thousands of native seabirds.

-Plan Your Trip: Visit Fodor’s Olympic National Park Guide
+Plan Your Trip: Visit Fodor’s Olympic National Park Travel Guide

-The active set gravitates toward California’s Wildcat Beach, as the area is best known for its hiking and biking trails, and visitors can only access the water by trekking five miles to the coast.
+The active set gravitates toward California’s Wildcat Beach.
+The area is best known for its hiking and biking trails, and visitors can only access the water by trekking 5 miles to the coast.
 On the way, beachgoers will come across peaceful stretches of cocoa sand and sparkling tide falls nestled among towering cliffs.
-Travel one mile farther south of the trailhead to take in the spectacular beauty of Alamere, one of the beach’s most breathtaking falls.
+Travel 1 mile farther south of the trailhead to take in the spectacular beauty of Alamere, one of the beach’s most breathtaking falls.

-Where to Stay: Most visitors at Wildcat Beach camp in Point Reyes National Park.
+Where to Stay: Most visitors at Wildcat Beach camp in Point Reyes National Seashore.
 Located in a meadow overlooking the shore, the campsite features secluded accommodations and breathtaking ocean views.

 Insider Tip: Consider biking to Wildcat Beach.
-A seven-mile ride will put you near the main campground and allow you to take in the scenery at a rolling clip.
+A 7-mile ride will put you near the main campground and allow you to take in the scenery at a rolling clip.

-Plan Your Trip: Visit Fodor’s Bay Area Guide
+Plan Your Trip: Visit Fodor’s The Bay Area Travel Guide

 Insider Tip: Visitors can spend a day on Awahua’s black sand beaches, but don’t take a dip in the tide; the strong current makes the water too turbulent for swimming.

-Plan Your Trip: Visit Fodor’s Hawaii Travel Guide
+Plan Your Trip: Visit Fodor’s Molokai Travel Guide

 Where to Stay: For modern, affordable rooms close to St. Marys waterfront, consider staying at Cumberland Island Inn & Suites.
 The family-friendly hotel offers one- and two-night packages that include dinner and tickets for the Cumberland Island Ferry.
 Spencer House Inn boasts expansive shared balconies and furnishings that hearken back to an earlier era.